-The MX Book of New Sherlock Holmes Stories keeps breaking records - the most new stories, the most participating authors, etc - but its the quality of the reviews that is the most rewarding.
+The MX Book of New Sherlock Holmes Stories has reached thirty-three volumes and just keeps breaking records - the most new stories (over 800), the most participating authors (over 200), etc - but its the quality of the reviews that is the most rewarding.

-Just in the twentieth great review from Publishers Weekly - here are links to them all (sixteen are starred reviews).
+There are a staggering 23 positive reviews from Publishers Weekly - a record - here are links to them all (nineteen are starred reviews).

-We've recently launched the Sherlock Holmes Book Club where fans can get a hardcover edition every month.
+We've launched the Sherlock Holmes Book Club where fans can get a hardcover edition every month.

 "The gifted authors of the 19 pastiches in this superior MX Sherlock Holmes anthology eschew murder in favor of lesser but still baffling crimes such as blackmail and kidnapping.
 In one of the standouts, Marcum’s “The Sunderland Tragedies,” a desperate mother fears her young daughter has been abducted by the girl’s birth father; a horrific tragedy that claimed many children’s lives gives the tale the kind of emotional depth Conan Doyle’s emulators often lack....

 "How can a piece of parsley supply a vital clue to a detective?
 The answer is supplied in one of the 21 short stories in MX’s excellent 24th anthology of tales emulating Conan Doyle’s originals, all inspired by Dr. Watson’s teasing mentions of investigations he never published.
 In Jayantika Ganguly’s “The Adventure of Parsley and Butter,” Holmes is consulted by a prominent attorney who has survived five attempts on his life, but is unable to forestall another attack...
 Marcum’s expertise at selecting high-quality pastiches remains impressive.